Klorinmannen/exercises/README.md

 ## data-filtering
 Filter a dataset queried from a data source on given input parameters and send back the result.

+## parse-invoice-file
+Read and parse a csv invoice file and do light processing.

-## parse-invoice-txt-file
+## convert-file-format
-Read a comma seperated invoice file and aggregate it.
+Read a csv file and encode it as json, converting it.

 ## request-resource-access
 Handle a http request, requesting a resource and determine if the user has access or not.